jacky-labs-26/arc-anonymous-return-channel/README.md

 Several mechanisms exist for missed calls — none solve this specific problem:

 * **Voicemail** — one-way only.
 The caller must choose to leave a message.
 If they don't, no reconnection is possible.
-* **Callback / *69** — blocked by design on private and masked numbers.
+* **Callback / reverse call** — blocked by design on private and masked numbers.
 The system intentionally prevents reverse lookup.
 * **Institutions and security-sensitive callers** (e.g. government agencies, intelligence services) — operate strict one-way communication policies.
 They will not leave voicemails, cannot accept callbacks and have no mechanism to re-initiate contact if the call is missed.
 The gap is by design on their end too.
 * **Existing callback apps** — rely on knowing or partially identifying the number.
 Private numbers bypass them entirely.